 Doses of sulopenem up to 2800 mg as a single IV dose and 2000 mg BID of sulopenem as IV over fourteen days were studied in three Phase 1 clinical trials in healthy adults and one study in patients with renal insufficiency in the United States and two Phase 1 clinical trials in Japan.
-Results from these pharmacokinetic studies with various IV doses of sulopenem delivered over various durations established dose proportionality among the various regimens with regard to area under the curve (AUC) and maximal plasma concentrations (Cmax).
+Results from these pharmacokinetic studies with various IV doses of sulopenem delivered over various durations established dose proportionality among the regimens with regard to AUC and maximal plasma concentrations (Cmax).
 A representative analysis of pharmacokinetic parameters, a subset of study A1091001, is described in the table below.